Carina-P/ms3-best-books/TESTS.md

     - Also when on homepage searching for "Pippi Longstocking" the book added should appear in search list

-Testing use case US_007: As a user I want to edit information about a book.
+Testing use case US_007, As a user I want to edit information about a book:

 **TC_010** Edit book information
 - How to test:
     - Log in with same user as added Pippi Longstocking